 Example.
 You are the sole proprietor of a flower shop.
 You drive your van 20,000 miles during the year.
 16,000 miles were for delivering flowers to customers and 4,000 miles were for personal use.
-You can claim only 80% (16,000 \div 20,000) of the cost of operating your van as a business expense.
+You can claim

 Standard mileage rate.
 Instead of figuring actual expenses, you may be able to use the standard mileage rate to figure the deductible costs of operating your car, van, pickup, or panel truck for business purposes.
-You can use the standard mileage rate only for a vehicle that you own.
+You can use the standard mileage rate for a vehicle you own or lease.
 The standard mileage rate is a specified amount of money you can deduct for each business mile you drive.
 It is announced annually by the IRS.
 To figure your deduction, multiply your business miles by the standard mileage rate for the year.

-If you choose to take the standard mileage rate, you cannot deduct actual expenses except for business-related parking fees and tolls.
+Generally, if you choose to take the standard mileage rate, you cannot deduct actual ex-CAUTION penses.
+However, you may be able to deduct business-related parking fees, tolls, interest on your car loan, and certain state and local taxes.

-If you want to use the standard mileage rate for a vehicle, you must choose to use it in the first year you place the vehicle in service in business.
+Choosing the standard mileage rate.
+If you want to use the standard mileage rate for a car you own, you must choose to use it in the first year the car is available for use in your business.
 In later years, you can choose to use the standard mileage rate or actual expenses.